car insurance switzerland tips save money

 Like many insurance companies, the majority of Swiss car insurance providers discount your insurance premiums when go for a certain amount of time without making a claim.
 These discounts normally only apply to the time during which you remain insured by the same insurance company.
 Just showing that you did not have accidents while you were insured by other companies typically does not qualify you for a discount.

-Zurich reimburses customers who do not make any claims for three years with 10 percent of the premiums they paid during that time.
+Zurich reimburses young adults who do not make any claims for three years with 10 percent of the premiums they paid during that time.
 Most other insurance providers, including Allianz, Helvetia, and Smile Direct, use bonus-malus systems which raise or lower your premiums based on how often you make insurance claims.

 10. Read the fine print

-Before you get partial casco insurance for your car, you should carefully check which hazards it actually covers.
+Before you get partial-casco insurance for your car, you should carefully check which hazards it actually covers.
 Some risks, like fire and hail, are covered by all Swiss car insurance providers.
-But other risks like vandalism and damages caused by animals are only covered by some partial casco car insurance offers.
+But other risks like vandalism and damages caused by animals are only covered by some partial-casco car insurance offers.
 Make sure to choose a car insurance provider that covers the damages which you are likely to encounter.
 While having the right insurance coverage may not lower the cost of insurance premiums, it can save you a lot of money if a hazard occurs.

 More on this topic: